-Use these tips to get started using FOMO to get leads to start taking actions to commit to your brand.
-Because of confirmation bias, each action they take towards your brand increases the chance they will purchase from your brand.
+Use these tips to get started using FOMO to get leads to start taking actions and committing to your brand.
+Because of confirmation bias, each positive interaction with your brand increases the chance they will purchase from you.
 Using FOMO as a marketing tool is just one way to get them to do so.

 - Does FOMO affect how you buy and sell?